Our Guide To Elbow Injury Claims

 If you suffer an elbow injury that was not your fault, there are things you can do to collect evidence to support your elbow injury claim.
 Please note the following advice is legal advice, not medical advice.
 It goes without saying that if you are seriously hurt you should go to a doctor or A&E department immediately.

-Here are the steps you can take to collect evidence to support your elbow injury compensation claim:
+Here are the steps you can take to collect evidence to support your compensation claim:

 - Take photographs of the hazard that caused your injury, with the date stamp if possible.